Resolution and Swath

 Spectral resolution is defined as a measure of ability to resolve features in the electromagnetic spectrum.
 SENTINEL-2 spectral resolutions (Bandwidth) are provided in Table 1.

-Table 1: Wavelengths and bandwidths of MSI instrument spatial resolutions.
+Table 1: Wavelengths and Bandwidths of the 3 Spatial Resolutions of the MSI instruments

 Radiometric resolution is a measure of the ability of an imaging system to record different levels of brightness or tone.
 The radiometric resolution of SENTINEL-2 is 12-bit.
 This gives a potential range of brightness levels from 0 - 4 095.

 Temporal resolution is the amount of time, expressed in days, that elapses before a satellite revisits a particular point on the Earth's surface.
 The satellites in the SENTINEL-2 constellation will provide a revisit time of 5 days at the equator in cloud-free conditions.